 Adaptive Cruise Control

 An adaptive cruise control system helps you regulate your speed while you’re driving on the highway.
 Through on-board sensors and cameras, this system automatically adjusts your car’s speed relative to a set distance between your car and the car in front of you.
 This helps you stay at a speed that allows you to avoid colliding with the car in front of you in the event that the car in front slows down or stops.
+Even safety features like this won’t completely eradicate the possibility of an accident from occurring or an injury from being sustained.

 There are times when it can be difficult to gauge how much pressure you have to apply on the brakes, and when to time it.
 You can’t always rely on your ability to react in time.
 This is especially difficult for first time drivers.